 I have a Singer 503A, and I love some of its features.
 It has different needle plates for straight stitch vs. zigzag.
 There's a narrower opening on the straight stitch needle plate, so your fabric is less likely to be pulled under while sewing.
 It has the capacity to hold two regular needles side-by-side, rather than needing a fancy double needle.
-It can do a chain stitch as well as a lock stitch.
 And it came with a bunch of cams to create zigzag stitches.
 These are inserted into the top of the machine, and they cause the needle bar to follow the bumpy pattern around the edge of the cam, which creates distinctive stitch patterns.

 Singers to Avoid